Wondering how to travel on a budget? Here are 50 budget travel tips to help you explore the world for less.

 If you have friends from different countries, stay in touch with them!

 You never know when you’ll end up visiting their country, and it’s always nice to have a local show you around.

 We are lucky to live in the age of social media.
 It’s never been easier to stay in touch with friends from around the world.

 20) Cook Most Of Your Own Meals

-Eating out is always more expensive than cooking, whether you’re living at home or traveling the world.
+Eating out is always more expensive than cooking your own food, whether you’re living at home or traveling the world.

 If you can cook most of your meals, you’ll save lots of money.
 Many hostels and work exchanges have a shared kitchen you can use.

-Definitely splurge at some good restaurants while traveling, but don’t do it every night or you’ll spend all your money too quickly.
+Definitely splurge at some good restaurants while traveling, but don’t do it every night or you’ll spend your travel budget too quickly.